 In this menu you can manually trigger a self -test.
-Just confirm with $\begin{cal} \end{cal}$ to start.
-Temperature and sensor signal will be checked.
+Just confirm with $\begin{cal} \begin{cal} \begin{$

 - If temperature is out of specifications, the test will not start.
 The display shows "Temp. out of selftest range" for 5 seconds and then the sensor head returns into the measuring mode. - If the sensor signal exceeds a fixed limit, the test will not start.
 The display shows "Zero out of selftest range" for 5 seconds and the sensor head returns into the measuring mode.
 Gas detection has always priority before testing.
 If you are sure, there is no gas present, adjust zero (see chapter 5.3.3). - During the self-test the sensor head is in the service mode.
 When it has passed the test the display shows "Selftest passed" for 5 seconds and the senor head goes back into the measuring mode.
 If it does not pass the relevant error code (see chapter 6.2) is displayed for 5 seconds before the sensor head goes back into the measuring mode.